 - 3. Each of the Ice Castles is a little over an acre, is all one giant piece of interconnected ice, and weighs more than 25,000,000 pounds!

 - 4. Our crews grow roughly 10,000 icicles every day and place them throughout the Ice Castles to provide something for the water to freeze to.
 Over time the icicles just get absorbed into the ice structure.

 - 5. Ice has the same color properties of water.
 Ice is blue for the same reason that the ocean is blue — because water will absorb every other color of the spectrum except blue.
 A general rule is the thicker the ice, the deeper the shade of blue.
 (No, we don’t put anything in the water to make it blue!)

 - 6.Some of winter’s most popular Youtube Videos have been filmed at the Ice Castles: The Piano Guys, Lexi Walker, Alex Boye, and Lindsey Sterling!
 (Link to the videos: Piano guys “Let it Go”: https://www.youtube.com/watch?v=6Dakd7EIgBE Lexi Walker:https://www.youtube.com/watch?v=DAJYk1jOhzk Lindsay Sterling: https://www.youtube.com/watch?v=aHjpOzsQ9YI Alex Boye: https://www.youtube.com/watch?v=-lDysX2AQKU

-- 7. This summer we built the very first Ice Castle in the Southern Hemisphere!
-You can read more about our New Zealand Ice Castle here!
+- 7. This summer we built the very first of the Ice Castles in the Southern Hemisphere!
+You can read more about the Ice Castles in New Zealand here!

-- 8. The wall of the Ice Castle are 10 feet thick and are strong enough to hold tall buildings!
+- 8. The wall of the Ice Castles are 10 feet thick and are strong enough to hold tall buildings!